goshareglobal/tq-game-updater-helper/README.md

 * Generates an update list JSON file (see egu-update-list.json) with data of all files within its directory
 * Highly customizable (see egu-config.json)

+If you don't want to compile it, (check out the releases page)[https://github.com/gustavokei/electron-game-updater-helper/releases]

 ## egu-config.json example

 * `url` = direct download url